 If you’re looking for another hack when it comes to grocery shopping on a budget, you might want to consider using curbside grocery pickup.
 You can select the exact items you want online, pay for them, and then pick them up at whatever time works for you.

-Many grocery stores are offering this service and customers seem to be enjoying the convenience factor.
+A lot of grocery stores are offering this service, and customers seem to be enjoying the convenience factor.
 But here’s why we really love it: You tend to cut out the impulse buying and stick to your grocery list and budget!
 No more getting up to the register only to discover that family-size box of cereal isn’t on sale after all.
 And no more buying rolled oats just in case you’re out at home (you can walk to the pantry to see for yourself—mind blown).

 19. Use apps on your smartphone.